VasiliySergeevich/MAI-MSIIT/README.md

 ## System Software directory

-Repository for tasks to lab works for students of the Stupino branch of the Moscow aviation Institute.
+Repository for practice tasks for students of the Stupino branch of the Moscow Aviation Institute.